 Pablo Gabatto, Business Operations Manager at Ample Foods

 Amazon’s Multi-Channel Fulfilment program is a tempting option for many sellers.
-By leveraging Amazon’s fulfilment network, you can grow your business and not have to worry about fulfiling orders in-house.
+By leveraging Amazon’s fulfilment network, you can grow your business and not have to worry about fulfilling orders in-house.
 While it does have many benefits, there are limitations that may set you back.

 When researching ecommerce fulfilment options, consider ShipBob.
 We provide a lot of the same benefits as Amazon Multi-Channel Fulfilment, but also give you more flexibility and transparency.
 To learn more about how ShipBob can help you with order fulfilment or how you can switch from Amazon’s MCF to ShipBob, request a quote below.

-Amazon multi-channel fulfilment FAQs
+Amazon Multi-Channel Fulfilment FAQs

 What is Amazon multi-channel fulfilment?

-Amazon Multi-Channel Fulfilment (MCF) is a fulfilment service that uses Amazon’s warehouses to store products and have orders fulfiled for both Amazon’s website and a brand’s website.
+Amazon Multi-Channel Fulfilment (MCF) is a fulfilment service that uses Amazon’s warehouses to store products and have orders fulfilled for both Amazon’s website and a brand’s website.
 The MCF program is a subset of the Fulfilment by Amazon (FBA) service.